 Bednarski Park in Kraków, Public park in Podgórze district, Kraków, Poland.

-The park can be accessed easily from Krzemionki Street and Parkowa Street through several entry points.
-Inside you will find a children's playground, outdoor exercise equipment, and plenty of shaded areas for rest.
+The park is reachable from Krzemionki Street and Parkowa Street through several entry points.
+Inside there is a children's playground, outdoor exercise equipment, and shaded areas well suited for a walk at any time of day.

 The community of curious travelers